- Philosophy of Journal of Student Financial Aid

 General Submission Rules

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
+However, articles published as working papers prior to submission must be acknowledged as part of the submission.
 In addition, by submitting material to Journal of Student Financial Aid, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Journal of Student Financial Aid.
 If you have concerns about the submission terms for Journal of Student Financial Aid, please contact the editors.

 Authors should present their material in clear and concise language appropriate for the general reader as well as financial aid administrators.
 The presentation and development of the article should be orderly, avoiding irrelevancies and wordiness.
 Whenever possible, authors should avoid the use of passive voice.
 Generally, articles are structured into segments with headings that suggest the logical progression from introduction to conclusion.
 Headings reflect the manuscript’s organization and denote the relative importance of each topic.